-The peripheral set includes: two configurable video ports; a 10/100 Mb/s Ethernet MAC (EMAC) with a management data input/output (MDIO) module; an inter-integrated circuit (I2C) bus interface; one audio serial port (ASP); two 64-bit general-purpose timers each configurable as two independent 32-bit timers; one 64-bit watchdog timer; up to 71 pins of general-purpose input/output (GPIO) with programmable interrupt/event generation modes, multiplexed with other peripherals; three UARTs with hardware handshaking support on one UART; three pulse width modulator (PWM) peripherals; and two external memory interfaces: an asynchronous external memory interface (EMIFA) for slower memories/peripherals, and a higher speed synchronous memory interface for DDR2.
+The peripheral set includes: 1 configurable video port; a 10/100 Mb/s Ethernet MAC (EMAC) with a Management Data Input/Output (MDIO) module; an inter-integrated circuit (I2C) Bus interface; one audio serial port (ASP); 2 64-bit general-purpose timers each configurable as 2 independent 32-bit timers; 1 64-bit watchdog timer; up to 71-pins of general-purpose input/output (GPIO) with programmable interrupt/event generation modes, multiplexed with other peripherals; 3 UARTs with hardware handshaking support on 1 UART; 3 pulse width modulator (PWM) peripherals; and 2 external memory interfaces: an asynchronous external memory interface (EMIFA) for slower memories/peripherals, and a higher speed synchronous memory interface for DDR2.

-The video processing back-end (VPBE) consists of an on-screen display engine (OSD) and a video encoder (VENC).
-The OSD engine is capable of handling two separate video windows and two separate OSD windows.
-Other configurations include two video windows, one OSD window, and one attribute window allowing up to eight levels of alpha blending.
-The VENC provides four analog DACs that run at 54 MHz, providing a means for composite NTSC/PAL video, S-Video, and/or component video output.
+The Video Processing Back-End (VPBE) is comprised of an On-Screen Display Engine (OSD) and a Video Encoder (VENC).
+The OSD engine is capable of handling 2 separate video windows and 2 separate OSD windows.
+Other configurations include 2 video windows, 1 OSD window, and 1 attribute window allowing up to 8 levels of alpha blending.
+The VENC provides four analog DACs that run at 54 MHz, providing a means for composite NTSC/PAL video, S-Video, and/or Component video output.
 The VENC also provides up to 24 bits of digital output to interface to RGB888 devices.
 The digital output is capable of 8/16-bit BT.656 output and/or CCIR.601 with separate horizontal and vertical syncs.
-VFocus (part of the VPBE functionality and operationally (e.g., 16-bit multiplexed address/data) is also provided.

-The Ethernet media access controller (EMAC) provides an efficient interface between the DM6441 and the network.
-The DM6441 EMAC support both 10Base-T and 100Base-TX, or 10 Mbits/second (Mbps) and 100 Mbps in either half- or full-duplex mode, with hardware flow control and quality of service (QOS) support.
+The Ethernet Media Access Controller (EMAC) provides an efficient interface between the DM644X MPU core processor and the network.
+The DM6443 EMAC support both 10Base-T and 100Base-TX, or 10 Mbits/second (Mbps) and 100 Mbps in either half- or full-duplex mode, with hardware flow control and quality of service (QOS) support.

-The management data input/output (MDIO) module continuously polls all 32 MDIO addresses in order to enumerate all PHY devices in the system.
-Once a PHY candidate has been selected by the ARM, the MDIO module transparently monitors its link state by reading the PHY status register.
-Link change events are stored in the MDIO module and can optionally interrupt the ARM, allowing the ARM to poll the link status of the device without continuously performing costly MDIO accesses.
+The Management Data Input/Output (MDIO) module continuously polls all 32 MDIO addresses in order to enumerate all PHY devices in the system.
+Once a PHY candidate has been selected by the MPU, the DIO module transparently monitors its link state by reading the PHY status register.
+Link change events are stored in the MDIO module and can optionally interrupt the MPU, allowing the MPU to poll the link status of the device without continuously performing costly MDIO accesses.

-The HPI, I2C, SPI, USB2.0, and VLYNQ ports allow DM6441 to easily control peripheral devices and/or communicate with host processors.
-The DM6441 also provides Memory Stick/Memory Stick Pro card support, MMC/SD with SDIO support, and a universal serial bus (USB).
+The HPI, I2C, SPI, USB2.0, and VLYNQ ports allow DM6443 to easily control peripheral devices and/or communicate with host processors.
+The DM6443 also provides multimedia card support, MMC/SD, with SDIO support.

 The rich peripheral set provides the ability to control external peripheral devices and communicate with external processors.
 For details on each of the peripherals, see the related sections later in this document and the associated peripheral reference guides.